 The MTA service area covers approximately 2,800 square miles (out of total County area of 3,510 square miles) plus the northern Sonoma County Coast to Bodega Bay, and into Santa Rosa.
 It encompasses three distinct regional divisions - the South Coast, North Coast, and Inland service areas.
 MTA serves a population of nearly 90,000, and its vehicles travel more than 881,000 mile per year.
 A wide variety of vehicle types, sizes, and configurations are operated, reflecting the range of transportation services provided and communities served.
-There are a total of 39 revenue vehicles in the fleet.
+There are a total of 39 gasoline/diesel revenue vehicles in the fleet, including 9 coaches and 30 cutaways.
 Each MTA bus is equipped with a bicycle rack that holds two to three bicycles, available on a first-come, first served basis.
 Service animals are allowed on the bus; all other animals must be in a carrier.

-Currently, MTA operates twelve fixed bus routes connecting the Mendocino Coast, the inland valleys, towns and communities to Ukiah, the County seat.
+MTA operates twelve fixed bus routes connecting the Mendocino Coast, the inland valleys, towns and communities to Ukiah, the County seat.
+Their fixed route service includes intracity routes in Fort Bragg, Ukiah, and Willits, with the Fort Bragg and Ukiah routes carrying the highest number of riders across the entire system.
 MTA also provides Dial-a-Ride services in Ukiah and Fort Bragg, and one flex route in Ukiah.
-Americans with Disabilities Act (ADA) paratransit service is available for persons with disabilities who live within /4 mile of MTA's local Fort Bragg, Willits or Ukiah bus routes.
+Americans with Disabilities Act (ADA) paratransit service is available for persons with disabilities who live within 3⁄4 mile of MTA's local Fort Bragg, Willits or Ukiah bus routes.
 ADA paratransit service is provided by MTA in Ukiah and Fort Bragg, and is provided in Willits by Willits Seniors, Inc.

 MTA provides daily connections in Santa Rosa with Sonoma County Transit, Santa Rosa City Bus, Amtrak, SMART (Sonoma-Marin Area Rail Transit) train, and Golden Gate Transit for interregional service to Marin and San Francisco counties, and beyond.
 MTA also provides daily connections with the Sonoma County Airport Express for service to and from Bay Area airports.
 In Ukiah, MTA connects with Lake Transit service to provide service to and from Lake County, Monday through Saturday; and connects with Greyhound which provides service to both northern and southern destinations.
 MTA's website provides travelers information on other transit connections throughout California, including California Transit Links, SF Bay 511.org, and Zimride.
+MTA has also been working with Caltrans, Humboldt Transit Authority, Lake Transit Authority, and Redwood Coast Transit to implement a contactless fare payment system.